-The transition to middle school can be tough.
+The transition from elementary to middle school can be tough.
 And for good reason.
 In elementary school, your child spent most of the day in one classroom with one teacher.
 In middle school, your 11-year-old may have to juggle up to 10 different teachers, subjects, and classrooms.
 Then there’s the stress of peer relationships in middle school—new friends, mean friends, popularity, crushes, and more—and, overlaying it all, puberty.
 No wonder these years can be so challenging.

 Give them space